rdplus2015/resources/utilities/os/linux.md

   Example: Sends a single string as input to command.

-# Linux User and Group Management Cheatsheet
+## Linux User and Group Management

 ## User Management